"What

 eagles, red-tailed hawks, and horned toads, so did they.

-Bill and I once watched several dozen elk trot across the road ahead of
+Bill and I once waited while several dozen elk trotted across the road

-us.
-Another time, we all gently eased the car through a pack of wild horses standing
+ahead of us.
+Another time, we all gently eased the car through a pack of wild horses

-directly on our track.
-They edged aside so little we could easily have touched their
+standing directly on our track.
+They edged aside, but so little we could easily have

-While Bill and I worked 400 feet above a desert valley, a band of wild
+While Bill and I worked 400 feet above one desert valley, a band of

-horses eyed us, then trotted away out of sight.
-As we stood to leave, I glanced up at a
+wild horses eyed us, then trotted away out of sight.
+As we stood to leave, I glanced up at

 foreheads, just peeking over the hill, watching us, clearly wondering who we were, why we